How many solar panels do I need for my house?

 What about maintenance costs?

 According to Deters, there are few long-term or ongoing costs associated with solar power.
 Solar panels have no moving parts and are often warrantied for 25 years.
-Often, solar panels are guaranteed to produce 80% to 90% of their original power output the warranty.
+Often, solar panels are guaranteed to produce 80% to 90% of their original power output over the warranty period.

 Solar panel cleaning